mrpbennett/TIL/python/instance_class_static_methods.md

 This confirms that static methods can neither access the object instance state nor the class state.
 They work like regular functions but belong to the class’s (and every instance’s) namespace.

+## Key Takeaways
+- Instance methods need a class instance and can access the instance through self.
+- Class methods don’t need a class instance.
+They can’t access the instance (self) but they have access to the class itself via cls.
+- Static methods don’t have access to cls or self.
+They work like regular functions but belong to the class’s namespace.
+- Static and class methods communicate and (to a certain degree) enforce developer intent about class design.
+This can have maintenance benefits.

 Above references link [link](https://realpython.com/instance-class-and-static-methods-demystified/#instance-methods)